edrohler/telerik-tse-tasks/2/TSE-task2_notes.md

 Lastly, I hope that I have provided you with all of the necessary information to make your decision and look forward to supporting you as a Telerik customer.

-Thank you again for contacting Telerik Support Services and please let me know if you have any additional questions and if you request has been resolved.
+Thank you again for contacting Telerik Support Services.
+Please let me know if you have any additional questions and if you request has been resolved.

 Sincerely,